-This is the first debt management strategy paper for West Pokot covering the period, 2015/2016 - 2017/2018.
-The Paper observes that the County Government of West Pokot is yet to contract a debt within the interpretation of Section 122 and 123 of the PFMA, 2012.
+The 2018/19 MTDS is a robust framework for prudent debt management.
+It provides a systematic approach to decision making on the appropriate composition of external and domestic borrowing to finance the budget in the financial year 2018/19, taking into account both cost and risk.
+The cost-risk trade-off of the Debt Strategy has been evaluated within the medium term context.
+The paper observes that the County Government of West Pokot is yet to contract a debt within the interpretation of Section 122 and 123 of the PFMA, 2012.
 In this regard, it proceeds to make proposals on strategies to be adopted in future.

 The institutional framework envisaged will ensure that both the executive and the assembly play their roles within the provisions of Section 9 (1) and (2) of the County Governments Act, 2012 for the benefit of the public.

-The strategies proposed will ensure low cost funding with high returns, thereby promoting socio-economic well-being of the citizens.
-This is expected to contribute to economic growth both at the County and National level.
-The ultimate goal is to make Kenya a globally prosperous Country.
-Implementation of the strategies is the responsibility of the CEC Members led by the CEC Member for Finance and Economic planning while the Assembly will provide the oversight role in line with the law.
+The strategies proposed will ensure low cost funding with high returns, thereby promoting socioeconomic well-being of the citizens.
+This is expected to contribute to economic growth both at the county and national level.
+Implementation of the strategies is the responsibility of the CEC Members led by the CEC Member for Finance and Economic Planning while the Assembly will provide the oversight role in line with the law.